jayson-lennon/ztm-golang/README.md

 The `solutions` branch also includes the code seen in the demos.

 ## Slides
-Offline copies of all the slides used in the course are available in the `slides` directory.
+Offline copies of all the slides used in the course are available for download [here](https://cdn.jayson.info/ztm/zerotomastery.io-golang-slides.zip).
 File names correspond to the titles of the lectures.

 ## Pixl